 There are two issues with this approach:

 The scope of changes required to modify the behavior of existing 802.11ac systems is extensive.
-The current CCA mechanism is not defined for 10MHz channels (although it is for other parts of the 802.11 family such as 802.11a) and, more importantly, the secondary CCA mechanisms defined in 802.11ac do not comprehend secondary devices using Carrier Sense in multiple channels; in the case of DSRC, secondary CCA at Carrier Sense levels (<-85dBm) would have to be performed in multiple channels simultaneously [17].
+The current CCA mechanism is not defined for 10MHz channels (although it is for other parts of the 802.11 family such as 802.11a) and, more importantly, the secondary CCA mechanisms defined in 802.11ac do not comprehend secondary devices using Carrier Sense in multiple channels; in the case of DSRC coexistence, secondary CCA at Carrier Sense levels (<-85dBm) would have to be performed in multiple channels simultaneously [17].
 This would require extensive changes in the base 802.11 specification and would add quite a bit of complexity to existing 802.11ac chipsets.

 Even if Carrier Sense could be demonstrated to operate at levels below -90dBm in 10MHz channels, there is no guarantee that modified 802.11ac systems would not impact DSRC operation.
 Extensive testing would be required to make sure that deployment of these Wi-Fi systems would not impact the critical functions of DSRC systems, particularly collision avoidance.